-What is A2 Chemistry?
+What is A Level Chemistry?

-A2 Chemistry goes beyond that of the AS course, expanding on many of the AS topics and introducing others which are entirely new.
+A-level Chemistry goes beyond that of the AS course, expanding on many of the AS topics and introducing others which are entirely new.

 New topics include aromatic compounds, carbonyls, condensation polymers and transition elements.
 Amongst the new concepts introduced are chirality, entropy and electrode potentials.